 The Alpha of Daranaea, like all of the men of their world, has the hots for Dratha.
 But she’s a Prime Wife, so she can (and often does) refuse relations.
 They have at least one son together, Vidam, so she has fulfilled her marital obligations to him.
-After Arnis is arrested, it is unclear whether Dratha takes up with anyone else, but she probably doesn’t.
+After the arrest of Arnis, it is unclear whether Dratha takes up with anyone else, but she probably doesn’t.
 She may be a trendsetter, but she’s not a revolutionary, like Mistra quietly is.

 The existence of Daranaeans in the mirror seems a certainty.

-Such a beautiful female would still be quite the object of desire but, like a human woman, she might be even more oppressed.
+Such a beautiful female would still be quite the object of desire but, like a human woman, she might suffer even more oppression.
 I see her as vainer, as someone who enjoys her luxuries because she’s got nothing else.
 In the mirror, even more so than in our universe, I see the Daranaean women as being without rights, almost stateless.

 “You couldn’t afford me, anyway.
 I was purchased for four thousand, eight hundred and twenty-three Stonds.”